sfsu-joseo/CSC645/Extracredit/ProxyServer/README.md

 Examples for option 4

-GET request with authentification off.
+GET request with authentification off, trying to create a request from a resource that needs authorization.

 ```
 *** Proxy Server Settings ***